ditrit/OGrEE-Core/APP/README.md

 ```

 ### Frontend SuperAdmin mode
-Instead of interacting directly with a OGrEE-API, the App can connect to the backend avaible in this same repository to enter SuperAdmin mode.
+Instead of interacting directly with a OGrEE-API, the App can connect to the backend available in this same repository (BACK folder) to enter SuperAdmin mode.
 In this mode, instead of creating projects to consult an OGrEE-API database, you can create new Tenants, that is, to launch new OGrEE deployments (new OGrEE-APIs).
 All you have to do is connect your App to the URL of an `ogree_app_backend`.

 ## Developing
 For development, you should install the Flutter SDK and all its dependencies (depending on your OS).
 We recommed you use VSCode with the Flutter and Dart extensions.